-A Complete Guide To Black Tie Formal Wear: What It Means, What Dress to Choose, and More
+Black Tie Formal Wear: What It Means, What to Wear, and More

 Essentially, ladies should choose a dress that’ll hold up alongside a room full of men in formal tuxedos, and women who potentially have chosen to wear gowns.

-Wearing red to a formal affair: What’s the deal?
+Wearing Red to a Formal Affair: What’s the Deal?

 This dated fashion rule was put into place during more conservative times when red was thought to be a way-too-sexy, attention-stealing color.
 Yes, you might want to stay away from wearing a skin-tight red plunging spandex gown to a wedding or black-tie affair, but you probably don’t want to wear that in any color.

-These days, there are tons of high-style red dresses that are perfectly acceptable as formal wear, as evidenced by the runways at fashion week and red carpets, on which celebrities often wear red gowns that look elegant and classic, as opposed to tawdry.
+These days, there are tons of high-style red dresses that are perfectly acceptable as formal wear.
+Celebrities often wear red gowns that look elegant and classic, as opposed to tawdry.

 A good rule of thumb: Choose red gowns that are made from rich silky fabrics like chiffon or organza, as opposed to shiny satin or anything too stretchy, and always keep embellishments to a minimum.

-Wearing white to a wedding: Yes or no?
+Wearing White to a Wedding: Yes or No?

 Despite the fact that etiquette books say it’s perfectly fine to wear a white dress to someone else’s wedding so long as it’s not overtly “bridal,” we say proceed with caution.
 It’s become a pretty big no-no in modern times, and you could run the risk of offending the bride—even if it’s a given that you won’t take away any of her attention.
 Since every woman under the sun is clued into the fact that wearing white is a don’t, it’ll look like you made a conscious effort to cause some drama.